 As is set out above, a number of modifications need to be made in order to make the plan sound.
-This includes the inclusion of a number of additional sites to help meet the housing needs identified in the Borough.
+This includes the inclusion of a number of additional sites including Land at Oakes Farm, Balsall Common to help meet the housing needs identified in the Borough.